-Over the years, I have had the pleasure of working with firms all over the United States, Canada and even Australia.
-My toolbox of strategies has continue to grow as we tackle the problems associated with today’s funeral homes.
+Over the years, I have had the pleasure of working with firms all over the United States, Canada, and even Australia.
+My toolbox of strategies has continued to grow as we tackle the problems associated with today’s funeral homes.

 Has every project been a success?
 No. The process I take people through requires change.
 Sometimes it is just superficial changes but many times it requires some significant changes in how they deliver funeral services.

 But for clients who are willing to change the process, I take the through leads to them winning more calls, serving more families, and improving the bottom line profits of their funeral home business.